Good morning gardening friends,

 A great resource for timing your fall/winter garden planting is the Territorial Seed Company.
 Check out their very informative fall and winter growing guide.

-Some of the longer maturing crops are brussels sprouts, broccoli, cauliflower, rutabaga and parsnip.
-It may be too late too plant those in September for a crop in time for winter.
+Some of the longer maturing crops are brussels sprouts, broccoli, cauliflower, celeriac, rutabaga and parsnip.
+It is too late to plant those in September for a crop in time for winter.
 If you want to give it a try definitely use a transplant vs direct seeding and be prepared for season extension with a frost blanket or cold frame.

-What I will be planting in my garden the first week of September:
+What I suggest planting in the garden the first week of September:

 From seed: arugula, endive, chervil, mache, mesclun mix, radish

-From transplants/starts: beets, carrots, fennel, cilantro, kale, lettuce, parsley, peas-snow & snap, radicchio, scallions, spinach, swiss chard
+From transplants/starts: beets, carrots,collards, cilantro, escarole/endive, fennel, kale, lettuce, mustard greens, parsley, peas-snow & snap, radicchio, scallions, spinach, swiss chard.
+You can also plant any perennial herbs in September.

 In October I will plant bulbs for garlic and shallots to overwinter, as well as cover crops to help enrich the resting soil over the winter.
 And don't forget September and October are the perfect time for fall-planted spring-flowering bulbs like tulips, daffodils, hyacinth, and buttercups!
 Stay tuned for more details on these autumn garden tasks.